The digital publishing award

 Marie-Laurence de Rocher

-Marie-Laurence de Rocher is responsible for Communication & Partnerships at "The European Digital Reading Lab" (EDRLab), a non-profit development laboratory, created in 2015 and based in Paris.
+Marie-Laurence de Rocher is the Head of Communication & Events at the European Digital Reading Lab (EDRLab), a non-profit development laboratory founded in 2015 and based in Paris.